-Make ssh connection alive permanently
+3 ways to make an ssh connection alive permanently

-It usually happens that the ssh connection suddenly hangs after left for a while.
+It usually happens that the ssh connection suddenly hangs after being left for a while.
 This is because the ssh server is configured to disconnect the connection if nothing is sent from the client.

 To make the connection stay alive forever.
 Use the following methods.